 Combining a number of outstanding debts into one loan.

 Legal documents that demonstrate ownership of a property or piece of land.

 A percentage of the purchase price which the buyer pays on exchange of contracts.

 A charge payable on some mortgages, usually during a promotional period, if the outstanding balance is repaid early, or a sum is repaid before it is due.
 The amount depends on the sum involved and the terms of the mortgage.

 The amount that would be left after selling the property and paying off any outstanding mortgages, fees and charges.

 - Exchange of contracts:

 The point at which both buyer and seller sign their copies of the contract and these are exchanged by their respective legal representatives.
 The buyer usually pays a deposit at this point and the date of completion is agreed.
-In England and Wales, but not in Scotland, this is when everybody is legally bound to the transaction and when the buyer should take out buildings insurance.
+In England and Wales, this is when everybody is legally bound to the transaction and when the buyer should take out buildings insurance.

 - Financial Conduct Authority (FCA):

 The FCA regulates the financial services industry in the UK, including mortgages.
 It aims to protect consumers, protect and enhance the financial markets, and encourage effective competition in the interest of consumers.